 This post is also available in: Español (Spanish)

-Furthermore the dark green leaves are narrow and tapering, up to 8 inches long, with a winged (alata means winged) petiole, borne on the branch alternately or clustered.
-Also, flowers borne directly on the trunk and branches (cauliflory) are bell-shaped, solitary on a short stalk and to 2 1/2 inches long; the color varies from a yellowish-green to maroon or tan.
+Furthermore the dark green leaves are narrow and tapering, up to 8 inches long, with a winged (alata means winged) petiole, borne on the branch alternately orin clusters.
+Also, flowers borne directly on the trunk and branches (cauliflory) are bell-shape, solitary on a short stalk and to 2 1/2 inches long; the color varies from a yellowish-green to maroon or tan.
 Flowers are night blooming and bat pollinated.

 Fruits are round or oval, 4-5 inches in diameter, smooth, green to purple, becoming yellowish-green at maturity when they fall.
 They have a very hard shell, containing an edible pulp, and seeds with a licorice-like taste.
-Seeds are used for propagation.
+Propagation is through seeds.
 Dried, the shell is durable and can be used as a bowl.
-This calabash is hardy and can be grown on a range of soil types providing they are well-drained.
+This calabash is hardy and can adapts on a range of soil types providing they are well-drained.
 Beetles are a potential pest.

-Finally, the tree is grown as a specimen for its unusual fruits and is suitable for container growth, in parks, along streets and for shade.
+Finally, Crescentia Alata (Mexican Calabash) is a great as a specimen for its unusual fruits and is suitable for container growth, in parks, along streets and for shade.
 However, it is a somewhat messy tree during flowering and fruit drop.